maladon/docs/guides/create-product.md

 ```
 $ murano syncup --specs
 ```
-This command sets up all of the data aliases that we will use in this example.
+This command sets up all of the data aliases in the spec file.
 You can now see them by going to [https://www.exosite.io/business/products](https://www.exosite.io/business/products) and clicking the 'Definition' tab.
-Many of the aliases are used by Gateway Engine.
-Notice the aliases like 'ambient_temperature', 'desired_temperature', and 'heat_on'.
-These are all the different resources that will used for this HVAC tutorial.
+These are all the different resources that will used by your hardware.